 - The competencies of the role (what you need to be successful in the job).

-- Accountabilities in the role (how you will be measured in the role).
+- Levels of accountability in the role (how you will be measured in the role).

 Begin developing your ‘A’ player profile by answering these 7 questions.